The *-Vertex-Reinforced Jump Process

-We see that the left hand side is the Laplace transform of the measure$\indic_{x>1} {dx\over \sqrt{x^2-1}}$ by the application ${P(x)\over x^2-1}$ and the right hand side is Laplace transform of the measure $\indic_{x>0} {dx\over x}$ by the application ${Q(x)\over 2 x^2}$.
+We note that the left hand side is the Laplace transform of the image of the measure $\indic_{x>1} {dx\over \sqrt{x^2-1}}$ by the function ${P(x)\over x^2-1}$, and the right hand side is the Laplace transform of the image of the measure $\indic_{x>0} {dx\over x}$ by the function ${Q(x)\over 2 x^2}$.
 The equality is equivalent to the fact that these measures are equal.
-Hence, the strategy is now plain, it is to make the change of variable $u={P(x)\over x^2-1}$ or $u={Q(x)\over 2 x^2}$ in each of these equations.
+Hence, the strategy is now to make the change of variable $u={P(x)\over x^2-1}$ or $u={Q(x)\over 2 x^2}$ in each of these equations.
 This leads to polynomial equations of degree 3 and 4.
-A difficulty is that these change of variables are not bijective on their domain but 2 to 1.
-Remarkably the equation of degree 3 is the Lagrange resolvent of the equation of degree 4.
-This leads to relations between the roots of these two equations which are at the hearth of the argument.
-The details of the computation are given in Appendix~\ref{Lagrange}. \end{proof}
+A difficulty is that theses change of variables are not bijective on their domain but 2 to 1.
+Remarkably, the equation of degree 3 is the Lagrange resolvent of the equation of degree 4.
+This leads to relations between the roots of these two equations, which are at the heart of the argument.
+The details of the computation are given in next Section~\ref{Lagrange}. \end{proof}